 CRM Training – Why it’s

-When companies are evaluating CRM vendors, there are many criteria needed to ensure they make the best decision.
+When companies evaluate CRM vendors, many criteria are needed to ensure they make the best decision.
 Most organizations consider the vendor’s experience, CRM features, pricing, and support.
 Training is often an afterthought and should garner more attention.

 Why Companies Need CRM Training

 To have a successful CRM implementation, every company needs training.
-If they have a complex business model, their need for training is higher than most.
+If they have a complex business model, their training needs is higher than most.